• Skip to primary navigation

 • More articles you may like

-Italian classic Sunday dinner is actually at lunchtime.
-The meal takes so long to eat that it will often last until dinner.
+However, the proper Italian Sunday meal is at lunchtime, and since it takes so long, it will often last until dinner.

 In Italian cuisine, traditionally, lunches were the most important meals of the day.
 After lunch, people would nap and have a light dinner at night.

-Italian meals have a completely different structure compared to other countries.
+A full Italian meal has a completely different meal structure compared to other countries.

-A family Sunday dinner is never an easy meal, we have a minimum of 6 courses made of authentic Italian recipes, including:
+A family Sunday dinner is never an easy meal, we have a minimum of 6 courses made of authentic Italian recipes.

 roast beef cut in slices

-If we decide to have only one main course (either primo piatto or secondo), the structure of our menu changes:
+If we decide to have only one main course (either primo piatto or secondo), the traditional meal structure of our menu changes:

 1. The antipasto becomes more elaborate,